ETAAcademy/ETAAcademy-Audit/Articles/05_2024_Contract_Security.md

 ### **13. Multiple Entrypoint Contracts for Underlying Assets**

 **Issue**: The failure to properly validate token addresses can result in multiple entrypoint contracts being exploited to bypass security checks, allowing manipulation of market exchange rates for profit.
-**Impact:** Attackers can exploit this issue to manipulate exchange rates, causing market price fluctuations.
+**Impact**: Attackers can exploit this issue to manipulate exchange rates, causing market price fluctuations.
 Additionally, they may drain all underlying assets from a contract, leading to significant economic losses.

 **Case Study: Compound Finance**